Friday, June 22, 2018

 Detailed Reading stage

-In the Detailed Reading session the girls read through the section with Deb.
+In the Detailed Reading session, the girls read through the section with Deb.
 They work with vocabulary, synonyms and comprehension questions, guided by Deb.
 They are then given a copy of the page from the textbook as they are not allowed to write in their textbooks.
 They number the sentences and underlined keywords.
 Deb asks 'wh' questions as they identify the keywords together.

 Today's text